dmullen17/testiomials_evmatch/README.md

 ## How the algorithm works

+You can view the full algorithm in [`app.js`](https://github.com/dmullen17/testiomials_evmatch/blob/master/resources/app.js)

 Variables:
   + `testimonialsParent` - the parent `div` element that contains the testimonials. `updateTestimonialContent` is added as the callback to `scroll` events on this element.
   + `testimonials` - all of the testimonial `div` containers